conweave-project/conweave-ns3/README.md

 #### 2. Simulation
 ##### Run
-You can reproduce the simulation results of Figure 12 and 13 (FCT slowdown) by running the script:
+You can reproduce the simulation results of Figure 12 and 13 (FCT slowdown), Figure 16 (Queue usage per switch) by running the script:
 ```shell
 ./autorun.sh
 ```